Frances Scott, Diviner

 Continues 20 June -22 July 2018, Wed-Sun 12-5pm

-A short documentary housed in the South West Film and Television Archive, 'Diviner Water in Luppitt' (1976), is the seed for Diviner.
-A ‘Diviner’ is a term originating from the 15th century used to describe a person who might use special powers to predict future events, or who looks for water under the ground with the use of a divining or dowsing rod.
+Diviner takes its title from a short documentary 'Diviner Water in Luppitt' (1976), housed in the South West Film and Television Archive (SWFTA) in Plymouth.
+‘Diviner’ is a term originating from the 15th century to describe a person who might use special powers to predict future events, or for someone who seeks out water under the ground with the use of a divining or dowsing rod.

 Diviner (2017), 22 min, 55 sec.
 Single channel film, 16mm film and betacam video transferred to digital, colour, mono.
 Trailer (30 seconds) and images, film stills courtesy of the artist.